sanderstad/powershellbyexample/content/post/strings.md

 Ut enim ad minim veniam...
 Hello World!
 Duis aute irure dolor in... $var Excepteur sint occaecat cupidatat non proident...
 ```

 In the third line in the example above, the string is written to screen because we haven't given PowerShell anything to do with it.

 In the fourth line, we assign the string to a variable using double quotes.
 This is just a string.
 Although this is a string, using double quotes we are able to use variables in the string.

 In the fifth line, we assign the string to a variable using single quotes.
 Again this is just a string.
 Because we are using single quotes, the string in the variable is taken literally and no variables can be included like in the fourth line.

-In the fifth line, we assign the string to a variable using the PowerShell notation.
+In the sixth line, we assign the string to a variable using the PowerShell notation.
 This is also string.

 In the remaining lines we print out the variables in a couple different ways.

 # Concatenating Strings